Upgrading to Airflow 3¶

 Workers communicate with the API server instead of directly with the database.

-DAG processor and Triggerer utilize the task execution mechanism for their tasks, especially when they require variables or connections.
+Dag processor and Triggerer utilize the task execution mechanism for their tasks, especially when they require variables or connections.

 Database Access Restrictions¶

 In Airflow 3, direct metadata database access from task code is now restricted.
-This is a key security and architectural improvement that affects how DAG authors interact with Airflow resources:
+This is a key security and architectural improvement that affects how Dag authors interact with Airflow resources:

 No Direct Database Access: Task code can no longer directly import and use Airflow database sessions or models.